bitovi/funcunit/pages/assertions.md

 ## Tests without assertions

-Its worth noting that its possible to write entire tests without using any getters or assertions.
+It's worth noting that it is possible to write entire tests without using any getters or assertions.
 Any wait condition will fail an assertion if they reach the timeout before succeeding.

 Therefore, entire tests can be written with just action and wait methods.
-If the tests succeeds, it will finish without any assertions.
+If the test succeeds, it will finish without any assertions.
 If it fails, it will throw a failed assertion.

 @codestart